tardisfromtornspace/Bridge-Commander/Documentation/CanonizedStargateAtlantisCityShipREADME.txt

 == Changelog ==
+1.0.0 - Official release
-0.9.8 - Adjsuted AncientCity so it fires the drones faster, thank you MSR1701, Grey da Deg and Grim455 0.9.7 - Small shield fixes on hardpoint and tech.
+0.9.8 - Adjsuted AncientCity so it fires the drones faster, thank you Grey da Deg, Grim455, MSR1701 and .truncatedcake0161 0.9.7 - Small shield fixes on hardpoint and tech.
 0.9.6 - Per request of Dasher42, I've included the SDKLicense and the Foundation license 0.9.5 - several bugfixes - drainer weapons bugs and drone crashing the game if the ship launching the drones died are now fixed